 - 3% said they had no preference.

-In the taste poll, olive oil was found to taste better and was the winner.
+In the taste poll and my own taste test, olive oil was found to taste better and was the winner.

-I think it’s happened to all us, at the last minute you find out you’re out of the oil needed in a recipe.
-Unable to go out to the store or just don’t want to, you’ve probably wondered if you can use another oil in its place.
+I think it’s happened to all us, at the last minute you find out you’re out of the food needed in a recipe.
+Unable to go out to the store or just don’t want to, you’ve probably wondered if you can use another type in its place.

 Reasons why people will want to substitute one for the other in a recipe: